-CSCI 203 Advanced Java
+CSCI 203 Advanced Java (formerly INFO 237)

 This is the second of a sequence of courses in Java programming.
 This course covers classes, text processing, inheritance, exception handling, file operations, GUI applications, applets, recursion and databases.
 Prerequisite: INFO 232 with a grade of "C" or better or consent of instructor.